 All complaints against officers must be supported by a sworn affidavit.
 False complaints can result in perjury charges, a Class 3 felony.
 Source: Chicago Police

 Less than 2% of the 28,567 complaints filed against the Chicago police department from March 2011 to September 2015 resulted in discipline.
 Most officers who do face discipline are suspended for a week or less.
 Source: Citizens Police Data Project

-Chicago spent over $500 million from 2004 to 2014 on settlements, legal fees and other costs related to complaints against police officers.
+Chicago spent over $500 million from 2004 to 2014 on settlements, legal fees, and other costs related to complaints against police officers.
 Source: Better Government Association

-OpenOversight is the first project of its kind in the United States and is a direct response to the failure of Chicago’s leaders to take proactive steps that allow the public to identify and report problem police officers.
+OpenOversight is the first project of its kind in the United States and is a direct response to the failure of Chicago’s leaders to take proactive steps to allow the public to identify and report problem police officers.

 OpenOversight is released as free and open source software so others can launch similar police accountability projects in their own cities.
 The software is available for download on GitHub.